CitiesSkylinesMods/AdditiveShader/SCRIPTS.md

 // Settings:
 var submesh = 0; // sub mesh id, order as in the UI, starting from _0_

-var keyword = "NightTime"; // or "DayTime" or "AlwaysOn" (or "" for custom times) var timeOn = 22.0f; // 24 HR clock
+var keyWord = "NightTime"; // or "DayTime" or "AlwaysOn" (or "" for custom times) var timeOn = 22.0f; // 24 HR clock
 var timeOff = 6.0f; // 24 HR clock
 var fade = 20.0f; // 0.5 a lot, 1 default, 10+ basically none